io-fault/python/time/documentation/mechanics.rst

 Mechanics
 =========

-This chapter discusses the mechanics of `rhythm`.
-In part, this document's intended audience are people who are interested in working on `rhythm`.
-However, individuals troublshooting a dependent project may also find it useful in order to illuminate whether an observed behaviour should be expected or *why* `rhythm` behaves in the observed fashion.
+This chapter discusses the mechanics of `chronometry`.
+In part, this document's intended audience are people who are interested in working on `chronometry`.
+However, individuals troublshooting a dependent project may also find it useful in order to illuminate whether an observed behaviour should be expected or *why* `chronometry` behaves in the observed fashion.

 Overview
 ========

-The primary types represented in rhythm are the range, the measure, and the point.
+The primary types represented in chronometry are the range, the measure, and the point.
 Measures are concerned with mere deltas and Points are concerned with a position in time relative to a datum.

 Abstract
 --------

-The hierarchy of rhythm time types is relatively straightforward, but is arguably peculiar.
+The hierarchy of chronometry time types is relatively straightforward, but is arguably peculiar.
 The Range is the base abstract class for Points and Measures.
-However, Points and Measures are siblings where the Point class is dependent on the presence of a Measure for Measurement operations such as :py:meth:`.rhythm.abstract.Point.measure`.
+However, Points and Measures are siblings where the Point class is dependent on the presence of a Measure for Measurement operations such as :py:meth:`.abstract.Point.measure`.

 Constraints
 -----------

-In earlier versions of rhythm, Points inherited from Measures.
+In earlier versions of chronometry, Points inherited from Measures.
 This relationship turned out to be inappropriate as their constraints differ; the idea that a Point inherited from a Measure made it difficult to establish the semantic distinctions.